simonemberton/Introduction_to_Creative_Coding/session_01/README.md

 Remember to add the semi-colon at the end to signify the end of the statement!

-FYI if you don't define this exlicitly, a default canvas will be made with size 100 x 100
+FYI if you don't define this explicitly, a default canvas will be made with size 100 x 100.

 #### Setting background